dell/karavi-observability/docs/GETTING_STARTED_GUIDE.md

 1. Delete the current `proxy-authz-tokens` Secret from the Karavi Observability namespace.
 2. Copy the `proxy-authz-tokens` Secret from the CSI Driver for Dell EMC PowerFlex namespace to the Karavi Observability namespace.

-*Example command to copy the secret from the vxflexos namespace to the karavi namespace:*
+*Example command to copy the Secret from the vxflexos namespace to the karavi namespace:*

 ```console
 $ kubectl delete secret proxy-authz-tokens -n karavi